 True, it’s a bit of a magillah.
 You have to gather and assemble the ingredients and tend to the cooking off and on for about 45 minutes while the liquid comes slowly to a boil then slowly settles down to a steady low simmer.
 After cooking gently for a further hour, the broth must be cooled, this will take another 30 minutes, before straining and refrigerating.
 I am convinced it’s all quite worth it.

-Over the years I have simplified the process down to essentials.
-There are minimal elements: chicken, just a few alliums–onion and garlic, no carrot because it sweetens the broth in a way I don’t care for, a sprig or two of fresh thyme, and fresh ginger for global sparkle.
+Over the years I have simplified down to essentials with minimal elements: chicken, just a few alliums–onion and garlic, no carrot because it sweetens the broth in a way I don’t care for, a sprig or two of fresh thyme, and optional fresh ginger for global sparkle.
 After a relatively brief cooking, the result is a pure, light chicken broth, the ultimate cook’s helper for braising liquids, sauces, and soups in any language.

 Ingredient Notes: *The chicken foot, see it in the photo on the far right among the other chicken parts, is not a must, but it’s a plus.
 It adds the gelatin element that enriches the broth without clouding it.
 Find chicken feet in an “old-fashioned” butcher’s or Chinatown or a Mexican carniceria.

 **I prefer filtered water because it has reduced chlorine and metals such as mercury, thus is better for your health, and tastes way better.
 I use an inexpensive counter top Brita water filtration pitcher because it saves on plastic water bottles, thus is more eco-conscious.

 Makes 3 to 3 1/2 quarts

 4 pounds chicken parts, such as wings, backs, legs, and a foot or two if possible

 1 small onion, cut in half, no need to peel

 2 cloves garlic, left whole, no need to peel

 1 x 1-inch piece fresh ginger, no need to peel (optional)